 Pro Garage Sale Tip: Keep fragile items away from the center of your yard sale, such as against a fence or the side of your house, to keep kids from knocking them or the table over.

-Items like shoes, teen clothing (unless they’re designer pieces or still have tags), outdated electronics and appliances, souvenir items and college memorabilia generally don’t sell well.
-These items are better off donated so they don’t distract buyers from the good stuff.
+Items like shoes, teen clothing (unless they’re designer pieces or still have tags), outdated electronics and appliances, souvenir items, holiday decor and college memorabilia generally don’t sell well.
+These items are better off donated so they don’t distract buyers from the good stuff – just make sure your local Goodwill can take them before dropping them off.

 Finally, there are some items that should really just be thrown out or recycled.
-These include:
+Here’s some stuff you can get rid of ASAP:

 - Outdated technical books or manuals